Marvix AI Privacy Policy

 9. Cookies, Analytics, and Similar Technologies

+Do Not Track and Global Privacy Control.
 Some browsers offer “Do Not Track” signals.
 Because there is no uniform industry standard for such signals, we may not respond to them unless required by law.
-This does not limit our treatment of Global Privacy Control or other legally recognized opt-out preference signals where required by law.
+We do honor Global Privacy Control (GPC) signals from supported browsers as an opt-out of sale/sharing where required by applicable law.

 10. Retention, Deletion, and Backups